-Accordingly, the Compensation Committee believes that NEOs should have a significant interest in the Company's stock performance, and compensation programs should link executive compensation to stockholder value.
+Accordingly, the Compensation Committee believes that our NEOs should have a significant interest in the Company's stock performance, and compensation programs should link executive compensation to stockholder value.
 One of the ways that the Company has sought to accomplish these goals is by making a significant portion of individual NEO compensation performance-based, such as through a performance-based annual bonus dependent on each NEO's performance relative to financial and other strategic objectives.
 In addition, the Company makes annual grants of time-based restricted stock units, which promote retention of key leadership talent.
-In 2020, a portion of the NEOs annual renewal grants were performance-based RSUs (PRSUs).
-The PRSUs were issued collectively in four separate tranches with individual one-year performance periods beginning in May 2020, 2021, 2022 and 2023, respectively.
-Vesting of the PRSUs is based on the performance of our common stock relative to the performance of a peer group.
-Finally, the Company generally pays NEOs compensation that will be above peer company executive compensation when Company performance is above its peer companies and below peer company executive compensation when the Company's financial performance is below that of its peer companies.
+In 2021, a portion of the annual renewal grants to our NEOs were performance-based restricted stock units (PRSUs).
+The PRSUs were issued in a single tranche with a two-year performance period.
+Vesting of the PRSUs is based on the Company's total stockholder return (TSR) relative to the peer group TSR.
+The actual number of shares that may vest under each PRSU grant can range from zero to 200% of the initial grant.
+Finally, the Company generally pays NEOs compensation that will be above peer company executive compensation when the Company's financial performance is above its peer companies and below peer company executive compensation when the Company's financial performance is below that of its peer companies.